 Yes.
 All Brandeis students may enroll in courses and ensembles offered by the Music Department.
 Some courses require prerequisites or permission of the instructor.
 Others require an audition.
-University-sponsored ensembles are open to all members of the Brandeis community by audition.
+Music Department ensembles are open to all members of the Brandeis community by audition.
 Check course descriptions for specific requirements.

-Lessons are taught either by members of the Brandeis faculty or by members of Boston's large and talented community of professional musicians.
-Lessons at Brandeis cost $700 per semester (for 10 one-hour lessons) for non-majors; music majors pay $250 per semester.
+Lessons are taught by members of the Brandeis music faculty and members of Boston's large and talented community of professional musicians.
+For non-music majors, lessons cost $700 per semester (for 10 one-hour lessons).
+Declared music majors pay $250 per semester.
 Students audition at the beginning of the fall semester.
 For more information, contact Cheryl Nalbach.

 MUS 5a (The Beginner's Toolbox: Fundamentals of Music Notation and Performance) addresses notation, elementary theory and sight-singing.
 This is the best place to start if you have little experience.
 If you have some background and if you are considering either a major or minor in music, you should take MUS 101a (Theory I).
 There is a brief diagnostic test during the first class meeting to determine placement in the appropriate level of theory.

-The department offers several introductory courses including MUS la (Introduction to Music), MUS 3b (Introduction to World Music: Performance Tradition Through Sound) and MUS 4b (Introduction to Chinese Music).
+The department offers several introductory courses that are open to all students, including MUS la: Exploring Western Music, MUS 3b: Introduction to World Music: Performance Tradition Through Sound, and MUS 4b: Introduction to Chinese Music.
 There are also a number of courses devoted to particular composers (Mozart, Bach and Handel, Beethoven), or topics (opera, globalism, American music, jazz, the Beatles).
 These courses do not have prerequisites.

-Practice rooms on the first floor of Slosberg are open every weekday and on weekends and are available to all members of the Brandeis community on a first come/first served basis.
-Classrooms, when not in use, may also be used for practice Monday through Friday 8 a.m. - 5 p.m.
-Music majors are permitted access to classrooms during the evenings and on weekends.
+Practice rooms in Slosberg are open every weekday and weekend and are available to all members of the Brandeis community on a first come/first served basis.
+Classrooms, when not in use, may also be used for practice Monday through Friday 8 a.m. - 5 p.m. by signing the daily room schedule posted outside the Music Office, Slosberg 208.
 Signing in with the front desk monitor is required after 5 p.m. and on weekends.
+Music majors and minors are permitted access to classrooms weeknights after 5 p.m. and on weekends.
 All practice rooms and classrooms have pianos.